krbnite/krbnite.github.io/_posts/2024-08-28-Data-Leakage-Is-Everywhere.md

 A good way to think is that you're not just buidling a "machine learning model" but that you're building a "machine learning pipeline" -- and that entire pipeline must respect the dangers of data leakage!

+Thus, I think the most ideal ML workflow goes something like this:
+1. **Split the Dataset First**
+2. **Compose a Complete Machine Learning Pipeline**
+  * Such a pipeline includes both a preprocessing and modeling components.
+4. **Fit the Pipeline on the Training Data Only**
+5. **Evaulate the Pipeline During Optimization on the Validation Set**
+6. **Evaluate the Pipeline After Optimization on the Test Set**

+Ok, that about wraps it up for today!

 El Fin.